AriMarkSodhi/alarm-inventory-reactive-take2/README.md

     - unit and integration tests
 - Mongodb
   - Spring annotations for Mongo persistent collections or alarms, alarm definitions and resources.
-  - reactive mongo -  Spring repository using template delegation vs. repository inheritance
+  - reactive mongo -  Spring repository using reactive template delegation vs. reactive repository inheritance
   - Mongo docker image build in this project from latest mongo image via maven
 - Nginx  - front ending the REST APIs acting as an API GW to proxy and load balance REST requests to microservices.
   - load balance/Proxy